 Another way of making women invisible is ignoring their performance by attributing merit and success to their male colleagues.
-This kind of behavior can be seen as an aspect of a wider, well identified phenomenon of systemic under-recognition of women's scientific efforts and achievements, labeled as the Matilda effect (Rossiter 1993; Wennerås and Wold's 1997; Benschop, Brouns 2003; Hill et.al.
+This kind of behaviour can be seen as an aspect of a wider, well identified phenomenon of systemic under-recognition of women's scientific efforts and achievements, labelled as the Matilda effect (Rossiter 1993; Wennerås and Wold's 1997; Benschop, Brouns 2003; Hill et.al.
 2010):

 I was then, how to say it, an organic adaptor, who could insert a screw in such a way that it was possible to take measurements.
 So I sat there whole time and was doing it.
 No one else was able to regulate gas flow in such a way that the temperature stayed static.
-And then it was my male colleague who got all the praise, he wrote a paper, because he analyzed the measurements.
+And then it was my male colleague who got all the praise, he wrote a paper, because he analysed the measurements.
 So, what that he tried five times to take measurements by his own, but he couldn't?
-65 F yesterday I talked to the other women and then it came out that we are both sort of isolated.
-So we are not allowed to now, we both do not have a project anymore, so no defined project and they [the men] are getting all the new projects, even though one of them is leaving in two months.
-07_F
+65_F